jonaskother/exam_prep_app/README.md

 Gespeicherte Projekte bleiben lokal im Browser (`localStorage`) über Sessions hinweg erhalten — es gibt aktuell noch keinen Export/Backup-Mechanismus (siehe Backlog).

+---
+## Changelog
+v.0.01 (06/2026) - Idea sketched by Claude
+v.0.1 (15/08/2026) - Reworked the whole app to make it agnostic.
+You can now feed any project / practice exam (in the right format) and start learning